MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ## Yelb deployment on AWS

-The [Yelb][yelb] application on AWS is deployed using Bash, [AWS CLI][aws-cli], [eksctl][eksctl], [kubectl][kubectl], and [Helm][helm].
+The [Yelb][yelb] sample web application on AWS is deployed using Bash, [AWS CLI][aws-cli], [eksctl][eksctl], [kubectl][kubectl], and [Helm][helm].
 The companion [sample][azure-sample] contains Bash scripts and YAML manifests that you can use to automate the deployment of the [Yelb][yelb] application on [AWS Elastic Kubernetes Service (EKS)][aws-eks].
 This solution demonstrates how to implement a web application firewall using [AWS WAF][aws-waf] to protect a web application running on [Amazon Elastic Kubernetes Service (EKS)][aws-eks].
 You can use the Bash scripts to create an EKS cluster and deploy the [Yelb][yelb] application.
-The [Yelb][yelb] web application is exposed to the public internet using an [Amazon Application Load Balancer (ALB)][aws-alb] and protected using [AWS WAF web access control list (web ACL)][aws-web-acl].For detailed instructions, see [Porting a Web Application from AWS Elastic Kubernetes Service (EKS) to Azure Kubernetes Service (AKS)][azure-sample].
+The [Yelb][yelb] web application is exposed to the public internet using an [Amazon Application Load Balancer (ALB)][aws-alb] and protected using [AWS WAF web access control list (web ACL)][aws-web-acl].
+For detailed instructions, see [Porting a Web Application from AWS Elastic Kubernetes Service (EKS) to Azure Kubernetes Service (AKS)][azure-sample].

 :::image type="content" source="media/eks-web-rearchitect/yelb-ui.png" alt-text="Screenshot of the Yelb service interface.":::

 ## Yelb deployment on Azure

-In this tutorial, you will learn how to deploy the [Yelb][yelb] application on an [Azure Kubernetes Service (AKS)][aks] cluster and expose it through an ingress controller like the [NGINX ingress controller][nginx].
+In this tutorial, you learn how to deploy the Yelb sample web application on an [Azure Kubernetes Service (AKS)][aks] cluster and expose it through an ingress controller like the [NGINX ingress controller][nginx].
 The ingress controller service is accessible via an [internal (or private) load balancer][azure-lb], which is used to balance traffic within the virtual network housing the AKS cluster.
 This load balancer frontend can also be accessed from an on-premises network in a hybrid scenario.
-To learn more about utilizing an internal load balancer to restrict access to your applications in Azure Kubernetes Service (AKS), refer to the guide [Use an internal load balancer with Azure Kubernetes Service (AKS)](/azure/aks/internal-lb?tabs=set-service-annotations).
+To learn more about utilizing an internal load balancer to restrict the access to your applications in Azure Kubernetes Service (AKS), refer to the guide [Use an internal load balancer with Azure Kubernetes Service (AKS)](/azure/aks/internal-lb?tabs=set-service-annotations).

-The companion [sample][azure-sample] supports installing the a [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon] or an unmanaged [NGINX ingress controller][nginx] using the [Helm chart][nginx-helm-chart].
+The companion [sample][azure-sample] supports installing a [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon] or an unmanaged [NGINX ingress controller][nginx] using the [Helm chart][nginx-helm-chart].
 The application routing add-on with NGINX ingress controller provides the following features:

 - Easy configuration of managed NGINX Ingress controllers based on [Kubernetes NGINX Ingress controller][nginx].
 - Integration with [Azure DNS][azure-dns] for public and private zone management.